view over the river of a bridge and rocks on walking trail

 Karangahake Railway Tunnel bridge

-It is 1086m long but the time went quickly, and we enjoyed the walk through it.
+Despite the tunnel being 1086m long, the time went quickly, and we enjoyed the walk through it.
 There are lights but it can still be quite dark and there were some puddles of water when we went.
 It is definitely a great feature to have on a walking trail.

 Karangahake Railway Tunnel